cipher9/StockManager/README.md

 # StockManager
 A personal side project using WPF, .NET Core, XAML and YahooFinanceApi.

-A minimalist stock manager app that allows users to look up stocks with some basic info about the stock and the ability to save stocks in a list.
+A minimalist stock manager app that allow users to look up stocks with some basic information about the stock and the ability to save stocks in a list.

 Suggestions are welcome.